The History of The Sedalia Country Club

 SCC Course in 2000

-SCC gained an 18-hole course and the Surf Club after purchasing Walnut Hills Country Club.
+The Sedalia Country Club gained an 18-hole course and The Surf Club after purchasing Walnut Hills Country Club.

 SCC course 2000

-To add to SCC's rich history, a small cemetery can be found in the rough on the golf course.
+To add to SCC's rich history, a small cemetery can be found in the rough between Holes #10 & #18 on the golf course.

 In 1903, the Missouri State Fair Board gave a small group of Sedalia residents the right to build a golf course on the Missouri State Fairgrounds.
-Nearly two years later, June 3, 1905, the Sedalia Country Club was formed.
-There were 67 regular members admitted into the Club.
+Nearly two years later on June 3, 1905, the Sedalia Country Club was formed.
+There were 67 regular members admitted into The Club.

-The next year, the Club purchased a block of ground adjoining the Missouri State Fairgrounds on the east and facing Limit Avenue.
-On March 22, 1906, the Sedalia Country Club became a corporation.
+The next year, The Club purchased a block of ground adjoining the Missouri State Fairgrounds.
+This land was on the east side of the fairgrounds and facing South Limit Avenue.
+On March 22, 1906 the Sedalia Country Club became a corporation.
 A clubhouse was built at a cost of $4,200 and opened in June 1906.
 By then, the regular membership had grown to 88.

-In 1907, sixty additional acres were purchased and a nine-hole golf course was laid out.
+In 1907, 60 additional acres were purchased and a nine-hole golf course was laid out.

-While the Club upheld its high standards as a golf club, it was the scene for many social functions, outstanding parties for the members and entertaining honored guests, such as the formal reception and dinner given in honor of President Taft in 1911.
+While the Club upheld its high standards as a golf club, it was the social scene that was bringing a lot of attention.
+The Sedalia Country Club was The Place to be for many social functions, outstanding parties and entertaining honored guests, such as the formal reception and dinner given in honor of President Taft in 1911.

-Over the years, the club was remodeled and redecorated several times, adding locker and shower rooms, golf shop, and the construction of a swimming pool.
+Over the years, The Club was remodeled and redecorated several times, adding locker and shower rooms, a golf shop and the construction of a swimming pool.

-In the year 1927 Horton Smith, accepted the Golf Proffesional position at the Sedalia Country Club.
-The Springfield native became a hall of fame golfer with many accomplishments including PGA President and the first Masters Champion.
+In the year 1927, Horton Smith accepted the Golf Professional position at The Sedalia Country Club.
+The Springfield native became a hall of fame golfer with many accomplishments including PGA President and the first ever Masters Champion.

 "A Place in the Sun for the Entire Family"

-The Surf Club promised, "a spacious clubhouse with a snack bar, modern bathhouses, tennis courts, shuffle board, sunning areas with chaise lounges, picnic area, ample parking space for both automobiles and bicycles.
-An Olympic size swimming pool, a beginners pool and a wading pool...all the privacy of an exclusive club.
+The Surf Club promised, "a spacious clubhouse with a snack bar, modern bathhouses, tennis courts, shuffle board, sunning areas with chaise lounges, picnic area, ample parking space for both automobiles and bicycles An Olympic sized swimming pool, a beginners pool, a wading pool...all the privacy of an exclusive club.
 Lifeguard in attendance at all times."

 The original membership cost was $125 for a "life-time, one-time membership" or $40 for an annual membership.

-At the time, the Club included the clubhouse, Surf Club, tennis courts, and the golf course designed by Floyd Farley.
+At this time, The Club included the clubhouse, Surf Club, tennis courts and the golf course that was designed by Floyd Farley.

-Many renovations have been made at the Club over the years including the restructuring of the pool, the addition of new kitchen facilities, enlarging the dining area, redesigning of the golf course by Roger Packard, and adding a large, patio area.
+Many renovations have been made at The Club over the years including the restructuring of the pool, the addition of new kitchen facilities, enlarging the dining area, redesigning of the golf course by Roger Packard and adding a large back patio area.

-One of the more interesting aspects of the Sedalia Country Club is the presence of a small graveyard on the golf course, which has burial markers with dates prior to the Civil War.
+One of the more interesting aspects of the Sedalia Country Club is the presence of a small graveyard on the golf course.
+This small cemetery has burial markers with dates prior to the Civil War.

 Located in the rough between the 10th, 11th, and 18th holes, the Shobe-Jamison-Quisenberry Cemetery is the final resting place of members of some of Pettis County’s oldest families that were buried between 1859 and 1921.